Back to Articles

 Commemorate The Lost Souls At The Auckland War Memorial

 One of the most significant War Memorials and museums in New Zealand, the Auckland War Memorial houses a major collection of Auckland history, military history, as well as natural history of New Zealand.
-Sitting nicely on a grassed plinth with a neo-classicist style construction, the museum itself is an iconic structure with its roots way back in 1852, when it was first built in a farm cottage, which is now the University of Auckland.
+Sitting nicely on a grassed plinth with a neo-classicist style construction, the museum itself is an iconic structure.

 Admire Public Art Works At The Aotea Square